1amageek/CoreBluetoothEmulator/IMPLEMENTATION_STATUS.md

     CBAdvertisementDataServiceUUIDsKey: [serviceUUID],
     CBAdvertisementDataManufacturerDataKey: manufacturerData,  // ✅ Stored and delivered
     CBAdvertisementDataServiceDataKey: serviceData,            // ✅ Stored and delivered
-    CBAdvertisementDataTxPowerLevelKey: -20,                   // ✅ Stored and delivered
+    CBAdvertisementDataTxPowerLevelKey: -20,                   // ✅ Stored and delivered (or auto-generated)
-    CBAdvertisementDataIsConnectable: true                     // ✅ Stored and delivered ])
+    CBAdvertisementDataIsConnectable: true                     // ✅ Stored and delivered (or auto-generated) ])
 ```